Playing Style

 At the World Championship

-Barry Hawkins's Crucible record is one of the most quietly impressive in the modern era of the tournament.
-He first attracted widespread attention with his 2013 run to the final — defeating several high-ranked opponents, including Neil Robertson and Ding Junhui, before meeting Ronnie O'Sullivan in the final.
-His final performance against O'Sullivan was admirable, but O'Sullivan produced some extraordinary snooker to win 18-12, and Hawkins was gracious in defeat.
-The run itself, however, confirmed his status as a genuine world-class competitor.
+Barry Hawkins's Crucible record is one of the most quietly impressive in the modern era.
+He first attracted widespread attention with his 2013 run to the final — defeating Neil Robertson and Ding Junhui before meeting O'Sullivan — and has returned to the semi-finals on multiple occasions since, regularly advancing past the quarter-final stage and never being an easy match for any opponent.

 Hawkins's Crucible story is not defined by a single great victory, but by the kind of sustained, reliable excellence that keeps a player competitive in the world's most demanding snooker tournament for more than a decade.
-That longevity at the Crucible — in a sport where the standard has never been higher — is itself an achievement of considerable distinction.